 How to Protect Your Sleep During Stressful Times

-With concerns about new strains and outbreaks of coronavirus and the many uncertainties that lie ahead, it is likely that our personal coping resources feel depleted.
+With concerns about new strains, vaccines and outbreaks of coronavirus and the many uncertainties that lie ahead, it is likely that our personal coping resources feel depleted.
 Especially after a bad night’s sleep.

 The Importance of Sleep During Stressful Times